-Changes in Research:
+Changes in research

-- Emerging interdisciplinary grant opportunities.
-Across fields, new interdisciplinary grants are replacing the traditional single investigator model at the national level, and a number of researchers here have found that existing funding mechanisms and campus structures are preventing them from competing well in this new landscape. - Advocacy.
+• Emerging interdisciplinary grant opportunities.
+Across fields, new interdisciplinary grants are replacing the traditional single investigator model at the national level, and a number of researchers here have found that existing campus funding mechanisms and structures are preventing them from competing effectively in this new landscape.

+Advocacy.
 As funders and policy makers wrestle with competing priorities, it is increasingly important that leading research universities participate in the conversation about current and future global needs.
-We have heard many voices, including the Chancellor's, state that the University of Wisconsin-Madison is not at the table with our peers for many important issues at the major national agencies, institutes and foundations, where new research agendas are shaped. - Development.
-Other universities have begun to secure substantial philanthropic gifts to seed new research initiatives.
-UW-Madison would benefit from strategic planning to obtain the kind of critical funding needed to maintain our margin of excellence in research. - Technology transfer.
+We have heard many voices state that the University of Wisconsin-Madison is not at the table with our peers for many important issues at the major national agencies, institutes and foundations, where new research agendas are shaped.
+We believe a dedicated VCRGE can marshal, coordinate, and encourage a more effective Wisconsin presence in these crucial conversations.

+- Developing new revenue sources: Increased demand for federal grant support is forcing research universities to seek funding for research and graduation education from alternative sources, for example philanthropic organizations and alumni donors.
+UW Madison crucially needs dedicated strategic vision, planning, and capability to obtain funding from a broad spectrum of sources on an ongoing basis. - Technology transfer.
 Despite our history of discoveries and the success of the Wisconsin Alumni Research Foundation, UW-Madison has lacked a sufficient range of mechanisms for moving our great research innovations into the marketplace-and we have now fallen behind our peers in this arena. - Start-up and retention packages.
 We have heard concerns that the University of Wisconsin-Madison is failing to compete with peer institutions in providing faculty with the tools they need to launch and maintain innovative research programs. - Support for research compliance, infrastructure, and management.
 Researchers need a rapid and supportive system of grant management, safety, and compliance.
 Failure of the campus to set, plan for, and adhere to increased demands for research management and compliance put the future of the entire research endeavor and many aspects of the graduate education enterprise that depend on their activities at risk.